 In terms of what will make you appear more attractive, there are a few general things I dislike on men.

 Baggy shorts are at the top of the list.
 They shrink your legs and make them appear “stubby”.
-I tend to avoid shorts in general, because I think pants will always make your legs look better.
+I tend to avoid shorts in general.
+I think pants always make your legs look better.
 When you wear shorts, make sure they are slimmer and conform to your leg.
-They should fall right at, or above the knee to keep your legs looking good.
+They should fall right at, or above the knee.

 Flip-flops are right up there as well.
 Let’s face it...men’s feet weren’t designed to be showcased.
 Flip-flops should be reserved for activities around water and around the house.
 If you can’t part with them, go with slim leather sandals instead of plastic thongs.